Arriva North East

-Arriva North East operates both local and regional bus services in County Durham, Cumbria, Northumberland, North Yorkshire and Tyne and Wear, England.
+Arriva North East operates both local and regional bus services in County Durham, Northumberland, North Yorkshire and Tyne and Wear, England.
 It is a subsidiary of Arriva UK Bus, which operates bus and coach services across the United Kingdom.

 History

 In 1986, as part of the privatisation of the National Bus Company, United Automobile Services was split in two.
 Operations north of the River Tyne were sold in a management buyout to Proudmutual, with the company becoming Northumbria Motor Services.
 In 1994, it was then sold to British Bus.

 Operations in County Durham and North Yorkshire were sold to Caldaire Holdings in a management buyout.
 In September 1992, the company was subsequently sold to Westcourt Bus Group, followed by National Express.

 In 1995, West Auckland-based Eden Bus Company was purchased by North East Bus.
 The depot was subsequently closed, with operations being moved to Bishop Auckland depot.
 The name was later purchased by Graeme Scarlett, who now operates a small fleet in and around Bishop Auckland, with vehicles branded in a red and ivory livery.

 Following the Cowie Group purchasing British Bus in August 1996, both were once again under common ownership, although North East Bus and Northumbria Motor Services continued to operate as separate entities.
 In November 1997, Cowie Group was rebranded as Arriva, consolidating 140 sub-brands under one name.
 Operations in the region were subsequently integrated, with common fleet numbering and management.

 In March 2006, Go North East announced the withdrawal of services in Bishop Auckland, with remaining services transferred to their Chester-le-Street depot.
 Operations, which had previously been taken over from OK Travel by Go-Ahead Northern in March 1995, were transferred to Arriva.
 The former depot has since been demolished.
 In the same month, Richmond depot was closed, with staff and operations transferred to Darlington.
 Most North Yorkshire County Council-supported services, along with some of the depot's former staff, were taken on by Dales & District.